How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Insurance companies can deny claims

-- Criminal charges are possible
+- Criminal charges are possible under Spanish and EU law

-- Your employer can report to police
+- Your employer can report to authorities

 Always provide accurate information to healthcare professionals.